magento/merchdocs/src/shipping/shipping-label-create.md

 ## Step 4: Print the labels

-Shipping labels are generated in PDF format, and can be printed from the Admin.
+Shipping labels are generated in PDF format and can be printed from the Admin.
 Each label includes the order number and package number.

 {:.bs-callout-info}
 Because an individual shipment order for each package is created, multiple shipping labels might be received for a single shipment.